raffaem/waybar-mediaplayer/README.md

 @import "./waybar-mediaplayer/src/mediaplayer-progressbar.css";
 ```

+Restart waybar.

+The mediaplayer should work.
+Click on the progress bar to start/stop playing, and scroll on it to change song.

+# Personalization

 To disable notifications, put `is_notification=false` in `config.json`.

-To change widget's length, set `min-length` and `max-length` in `$HOME/.config/waybar/config`, and set `widget_length` in `config.json`.
-These 3 values should all be set to the same value.
+To change widget's length, set `min-length` and `max-length` in `$HOME/.config/waybar/config`, and set `widget_length` in `$HOME/.config/waybar/waybar-mediaplayer/src/config.json`.
+These 3 variables MUST be set to the same value.

-In order for the album art to automatically update on song change, it's important that the `signal` variable of the `image` module in `$HOME/.config/waybar/config` matches the `iamge_signal` variable in `config.json`.
+In order for the album art to automatically update on song change, it's important that the `signal` variable of the `image` module in `$HOME/.config/waybar/config` matches the `image_signal` variable in `$HOME/.config/waybar/waybar-mediaplayer/src/config.json`.

+If you change the colors of the bar in `$HOME/.config/waybar/waybar-mediaplayer/src/config.json`, make sure to apply the changes by running `$HOME/.config/waybar/waybar-mediaplayer/src/mediaplayer-progressbar-gencss` and restart waybar.